WisTex/Raconteur/.easyinstall/INSTALL.md

 There are only four mandatory settings you need to provide : your domain name, your e-mail address, the webserver your will be using (Apache or Nginx), a password for your database.
 Once everything is ready, the actual install process will begin and you won’t have to do anything during the install.

-### b.
-The (little) more advanced way
+### The (little) more advanced way

 You can enter all your installation settings in a configuration file :

     cp server-config.txt.template server-config.txt
     nano server-config.txt

 First be sure to read all the comments carefully.
 Then enter your values: database password, domain, e-mail, webserver, etc..
 Then you can run the setup script :

     ./server-setup.sh

 Then simply wait until the script is finished.

-## Final step :
+## Final step

 Open your domain with a browser and step throught the initial configuration of your website.
 You will need to re-enter a few settings (database & password, admin e-mail…).
 You will then create your first user, starting with the admin is a great idea.

-And that’s it, you can now log in your website and adding content to it!
+And that’s it, you can now log in your website and start adding content to it!